Murder of Anne Searle

 In 2017, Stephen Anthony Searle, a UK Independence Party (UKIP) general election candidate and recent member of Suffolk County Council, murdered his wife and told police "I’ve been a very naughty boy".

-Searle fatally asphyxiated his wife, Anne Searle, after she caught him having an affair with the mother of his grandchild.
+Searle fatally asphyxiated his wife, Anne Searle, after she caught him having an affair with their son's girlfriend.
 He was convicted of her murder in July 2018, jailed for life and must serve 14 years.

 He was a UKIP councillor at Suffolk County Council from May 2013 to May 2017 and a general election candidate in June 2017.

 Background

-Stephen Anthony Searle married Anne Searle in December 1972 and had three sons: Gary, Christopher and Stevie.
+Stephen Anthony Searle married Anne Searle in December 1972 and had three sons: Gary, Christopher and Stephen.
 Stephen, his son Gary and Gary's partner Pomiateeva had all worked together in a bowling alley in Ipswich.

 Political career

 Stephen Searle, 64, was a UKIP member of Suffolk County Council for Stowmarket South, elected in May 2013.
 He lost his seat in May 2017 to Conservative council leader Nick Gowrley.
 He was the UKIP candidate in the 2017 General Election for Central Suffolk and North Ipswich and came last of five candidates, receiving 1,635 votes.